andlo/mycroft-skills-list-gitbook/skills/skill-the-cows-lists.CarstenAgerskov.md

 Some advice on installation can be found in section Installation The dialog
 The cows lists work with lists and tasks.
 When you mention a list or a task in a command to the cows lists, it will be remenbered for a short time 2 minutes.
 The task or list is said to be in context.
-Whthin this time, further commands to the cows list will refer to the list and/or task in context.
+Whthin this time, further commands to the cows list will refer to the list andor task in context.
 For instance:

 You: "Hey Mycroft, find bananas on the grocery list"